Revisiting maximum-a-posteriori estimation in log-concave models: Conclusion

 The theoretical results presented in this work provide several valuable new insights into MAP and MMSE estimation.
-In particular, both estimators stem from Bayesian decision theory and from the consideration of the geometry of the parameter space, and exhibit an interesting form duality.
-Also, the bounds on the expected estimation error and the large error probability for MAP estimators support the remarkable empirical performance observed in large scale settings, such as imaging and machine learning problems.
-The results also show that the predominant view of MAP estimators as hastily heuristic or approximate inferences, motivated only by computational efficiency, is fundamentally incorrect (though the fact that MAP estimators are available as solutions to convex minimisation problems is a fundamental practical advantage).
-We hope that these new theoretical results will promote a wider adoption of this powerful Bayesian point estimation methodology across all domains of statistical data science.
+In particular, both estimators stem from Bayesian decision theory and from the consideration of the geometry of the parameter space, and exhibit an interesting form of duality.
+Also, the expected estimation error - as measured by the canonical loss - is stable in high dimensions; this is in agreement with the remarkable empirical performance observed imaging and other large scale settings.
+The fact that MAP estimators are available as solutions to convex problems is a fundamental practical advantage.
+However, our results also show that the predominant view of MAP estimators as hastily approximate inferences, motivated only by computational efficiency, is fundamentally incorrect.
+We hope that these results will provide some clarity to imaging scientists using MAP estimators, and that they stimulate further research into the theory of this powerful Bayesian methodology.